-JOURNAL OF MUSEUM EDUCATION EDITOR-IN-CHIEF
+JOURNAL OF MUSEUM EDUCATION CO-EDITORS

 Nathaniel holds PhD in art history from the University of Pennsylvania, as well as an MA in the same subject University College, London.
 He has taught both art history and museum education as a visiting professor at Hunter College (New York), The Technical University of Dortmund (Germany), Tulane University Summer School (Ferrara, Italy), and The University of Vienna (Austria).
 His publications include: “Contextualization and Experience in the Museum: Hans Georg Gadamer, Art History, and Dialogical Teaching,“ Journal of Aesthetic Education (2017), “Between Practice and Theory: Dialogical Teaching and Art as Performative, ” Museum Worlds (2018), “Participation Redefined: A Plea for the Central Role of Art in the ‘Visitor-Centered Museum,’” in Sharing Heritage (2020) and “Dialogues on Dialogue: A Discussion with Rika Burnham,” in Presence in Art and Art in the Present (2020).
 He has held fellowships through the Fulbright Foundation, The Metropolitan Museum of Art, and the Staatlichen Museen zu Berlin.
 He regularly leads workshops and educational training sessions in museums in Berlin, Vienna, and New York and has twice been an invited speaker at Rika Burnham and Elliot Kai-Kee’s TIME (Teaching in Museum Education) Institute in Chicago.